 Curt grew up in on a farm in small town Iowa and earned his Master’s degree in economics at Iowa State University.
 He put himself through school working in the university’s IT department and as a manager at Pizza Hut.
 Shortly after graduation, Curt felt the calling to head west and migrated to Portland where he started working at CTC Consulting, an investment consulting firm to wealthy families.
 Curt quickly bought into Kristin’s dream to open a bed and breakfast in wine country and they were married in 2001.

 Kristin continued her culinary career in the wedding cake department at Beaverton Bakery where she was inspired to launch a home-based wedding cake business.
 This proved to be a stepping stone to realizing the creative entrepreneur within her.
 Curt’s long-term planning was appeased by occasional country drives following “for sale” signs.
 God led them to a parcel of land in Newberg, OR, with amazing views and a half-finished home in 2005.
-Kristin and Curt worked with an architect to build the house that would become Chehalem Ridge Bed and Breakfast and opened for business in 2007.
+Kristin and Curt worked with an architect and contractor to build the house that would become Chehalem Ridge Bed and Breakfast and opened for business in 2007.

 Kristin runs the day-to-day operations at the Bed and Breakfast as innkeeper, chef, bookkeeper, maintenance wiz, marketer and more.
-Although Curt continues to commute into southwest Portland on weekdays as Principal and co-founder at Variant Investments, he is hands-on when it comes to the Bed and Breakfasts’ technology and landscape.
+Although Curt continues to commute into southwest Portland on weekdays as Principal and co-founder at Variant Investments, he is hands-on when it comes to the Bed and Breakfasts’ technology and landscaping.
 Apparently, there is some truth to the saying “you can take the boy out of the country but you can’t take the country out of the boy.”
 On the weekends you might find him rooting around in the dirt as he tackles the next landscaping project.